 On integration of knowledge and ideas

-10. Listen to the audiobook of Refugee.
+10. Listen to the Refugee audiobook.
 What is the experience of hearing the main characters speak rather than reading their words on the page?
-How does your perception of these stories change when you hear them narrated in a recording?
+How does your perception of these stories change when you hear them narrated?

 11. Compare the stories of Josef, Isabel, and Mahmoud to others you have read about refugee children.
-There are many stories of Holocaust victims like Josef and his family, but fewer that recount events that are more recent, such as the war in Syria.
-Compare the experience of Mahmoud’s family to one described in Time magazine.
+There are many stories of Holocaust victims like Josef and his family, but few that recount events that are more recent, such as the war in Syria.
+Compare the experience of Mahmoud’s family to one described in a newspaper, magazine, or online article of your choosing.

-12. Research the history of the 3 dictators in these stories—Adolf Hitler, Fidel Castro, and Bashar al-Assad.
+12. Research the history of the three dictators in these stories — Adolf Hitler, Fidel Castro, and Bashar al-Assad.
 Discuss how the policies and beliefs of these leaders have affected the lives of the characters in each story.
 Are the lives of the people in each of these places still the same today or have their lives improved?